Arksine/moonraker/docs/web_api.md

 `{result: <response data>}`

-The command matches the original command request, the result is the return value generated from the request.
+Arguments sent via the HTTP APIs may either be included in the query string or as part of the request's body.
+All of the examples in this document use the query string for arguments.

 Websocket requests are returned in JSON-RPC format:
 `{jsonrpc: "2.0", "result": <response data>, id: <request id>}`